End of Term Academic Review: Decisions

-If you receive a Deferred Action letter, see If Your Review is Deferred for advice on how to respond constructively.
+Students and advisors, see If Your Review is Deferred for advice on how to respond constructively to a deferred decision.

-Required Withdrawal means that you must leave MIT for at least two consecutive terms.
-It is not expulsion, though you must apply for readmission in order to return.
-Its purpose is to give you time in which to assess your priorities, work at clearing issues or situations that contributed to your failure, and prepare for possible return to MIT.
-The Institute encourages you to keep in touch with your advisor, department, and a dean in Student Support Services while on required withdrawal status.
+Required Withdrawal means that the student must leave MIT for at least two consecutive terms.
+It is not expulsion, though the student must apply for readmission in order to return.
+Its purpose is to give the student time in which to assess priorities, work at clearing issues or situations that contributed to failure, and prepare for possible return to MIT.
+The Institute encourages such students to keep in touch with their advisor, department, and a dean in Student Support Services while on required withdrawal status.